 If you haven’t heard of Wayanad, or if you have and can’t place it, don’t blame yourself.
 Blame it on Kalpetta, the district headquarters.
 Unlike Kerala’s other well-behaved district headquarters such as Kasargod, Kannur, Kottayam, Alappuzha and Ernakulam, this one is not named after the district.
 On a recent trip, the locals lamented that one could never find a bus that said Bangalore-Wayanad, and it was precisely because of this oversight in branding that Wayanad never made it big on the tourist circuit.
-It took me a while to digest that, but it’s true.
-And in a way, it’s a boon to travellers looking for something new, something untouched.
+If you want hassle-free bus booking online then ixigo travel app is THE option.

 Located south of Coorg and sharing a boundary with the Nagarhole National Park, Wayanad lies bang in the middle of the Western Ghats.
 Perhaps its most famous inhabitant is the Wayanad laughing thrush, and the chance to hear its laugh-like call is incentive enough to be here.
 The hilly district doesn’t have any linear trek route like in the Himalayas; instead, it’s fragmented into small one-day treks and walks that take a few hours.
 So plan your holiday according to time in hand.
 You can spend a weekend in one destination or spend a week tramping around all of them.
 While the number of days needed to cover Wayanad is just indicative of a bare-minimum itinerary, you’ll find it tough to leave the excellent resorts tucked away in complete wilderness.